 Students eligible for veteran's benefits must contact California Baptist University's VA certifying official at (951) 343-4566.
 Students should contact the VA certifying official prior to registration.

-Students receive financial clearance when 1) they have completed approved payment arrangements with the Student Accounts Office AND 2) they have signed and submitted their Tuition & Fee Agreement to the Student Accounts Office.
-3) they have submitted all Financial Aid paperwork to the Financial Aid Office, it has been processed and they have accepted enough Federal Aid to cover Tuition and Fees.
+Students receive financial clearance when 1) they have completed approved payment arrangements with the Student Accounts Office AND 2) they have signed and submitted their Tuition & Fee Agreement to the Student Accounts Office AND 3) they have submitted all Financial Aid paperwork to the Financial Aid Office, it has been processed and they have accepted enough Federal Aid to cover Tuition and Fees.

 ALL returning students are encouraged to register and complete payment arrangements by the close of business day on the Financial Clearance Deadline to avoid a financial clearance fee.